December 8, 2025

 2. Sally has finished this book and now she wants to read another.
 (64:17: homphones)

-4. Will you promise to help me with my homework?
-(68:19: verb + to + verb)
+4. Would you like to go with me shopping today?
+(67:19: verb + to + verb)

 9. Tom works hard at his job.
 He hardly takes any breaks.
 (27:24: form adverbs)

-11. We stayed in Miami, which is in Florida.
-(82:26: give extra information)
+11. Peter is from Rome, which is in Italy.
+(29:26: give extra information)

 First option is correct.
 Ensure the quiz randomises the options.